Search for CP Violations in the Production and Decay of the Hyperon-Antihyperon Pairs: Production and Decay Chains of Hyperons

 In certain experimental facilities, such as the proposed STCF, longitudinally polarized beams can be prepared, with the longitudinal polarization denoted as $P_L$.
 Additionally, synchrotron radiation aligns the spins of positrons and electrons either parallel or antiparallel to the magnetic field direction, respectively, leading to transverse polarizations denoted as $P_{T}$.
 In a electron-positron annihilation experiment with symmetric beam energy, the Sokolov-Ternov effect \cite{Sokolov:1963zn} requires equal degrees of transverse polarization.

 The SDMs of both the leptons in their helicity frame and the $J/\psi$ in the c.m. frame have been extensively discussed in Ref.~\cite{PhysRevD.110.014035}, incorporating both longitudinal and transverse components of the polarization vectors.
-The SDM of the leptons is represented in their helicity frames as follows:
+The SDM of the leptons is represented in their helicity frames as follows\footnote{ Electroweak effects can mimic the angular distributions induced by beam polarization, as noted in Refs.~\cite{Bondar:2019zgm,Zhang:2025oks}.
+Consequently, the effective beam polarization $P_L^{\prime}$ extracted from experimental fits inherently includes small corrections from electroweak interactions.
+These corrections, however, are typically very small.
+More importantly, the angular distributions arising from electroweak effects are distinct from those associated with $CP$ violation.
+Therefore, our $CP$ violation analysis remains robust and unaffected.
+A detailed discussion of the electroweak contributions can be found in Refs.~\cite{Bondar:2019zgm,Zhang:2025oks}.}

 taking into account both longitudinal and transverse components of the polarization vectors.
-In the laboratory system, the SDM element of $J/\psi$ in the $e^{+}e^{-}\to J/\psi$ decay is expressed as:
+In the laboratory system, the SDM element of $J/\psi$ in the $e^{+}e^{-}\to J/\psi$ decay is expressed as